School Science Lessons

 Instead use portable power boards (multiple point power boards), especially those with circuit breakers.

-Make sure that all power leads are in good condition with no breaks or frays in the insulation, are of the appropriate current rating for the appliance being used, and are of the minimum length necessary for use.
+Make sure that all power leads have no breaks in the insulation, appropriate current rating for the appliance, and are of the minimum length necessary for use.

 The speed with which the fire can spread will depend on the nature of the burning substances and the materials close to the fire.